-- Intensive animal farming threatens several planetary boundaries, including climate change (release of CO2 and other greenhouse gasses), biogeochemical flows (nitrogen and phosphorus), land-system change, freshwater use, and biosphere integrity (the loss of biodiversity) - Climate change: intensive livestock production contributes 14.5% of global anthropogenic greenhouse emissions; under a business as usual scenario, in which meat and dairy consumption rises as expected with a growing global population and rising GDPs, the agriculture sector alone would emit enough greenhouse gasses to take up the entire 2 degrees Celsius emissions budget by 2050.
-(4) - Biogeochemical flows: intensive animal agriculture is inextricably linked with nitrogen and phosphorus runoff and pollution.
+- Intensive animal farming threatens several planetary boundaries, including climate change (release of CO2 and other greenhouse gasses), biogeochemical flows (nitrogen and phosphorus), land-system change, freshwater use, and biosphere integrity (the loss of biodiversity) - Climate change: intensive livestock production contributes 18% of global anthropogenic greenhouse emissions; under a business as usual scenario, in which meat and dairy consumption rises as expected with a growing global population and rising GDPs, the agriculture sector alone would emit enough greenhouse gasses to take up the entire 2 degrees Celsius emissions budget by 2050.
+(5) - It is estimated that the livestock industry is currently responsible for around 18% of all anthropogenic GHG emissions globally (5, 6).
+If the livestock sector were to continue with business as usual, this sector alone could account for up to 50% of the emissions budget for 1.5°C by 2030 (7). - Biogeochemical flows: intensive animal agriculture is inextricably linked with nitrogen and phosphorus runoff and pollution.
 Crops grown for animal feed require nitrogen- and phosphorus-based fertilizers which run off into waterways, and animal waste (e.g., manure) contains high levels of reactive forms of nitrogen and phosphorus that leach into ground and surface waters.
 Crop-livestock production systems are the largest cause of human alteration of global nitrogen and phosphorus cycles.
-(5) - Land-system change: intensive animal agriculture has been a driving force in the conversion of grasslands, wetlands, and forests to crop and grazing fields, resulting in vast deforestation globally.
+(8) - Land-system change: intensive animal agriculture has been a driving force in the conversion of grasslands, wetlands, and forests to crop and grazing fields, resulting in vast deforestation globally.
 Every year, 10 million hectares of forest is destroyed.
-(6) Beef and soy production (for animal feed) are the largest drivers of deforestation. - Freshwater use: intensive animal agriculture requires vast quantities of freshwater to produce feed crops and for drinking water for animals.
-The production of grain to feed animals is implicated in the depletion of vital aquifers, such as the Ogallala aquifer in the High Plains region of the U.S. (7) - Biosphere integrity: as a driving force of land-system change, animal agriculture also contributes to the loss of biodiversity.
-Overexploitation and agriculture are the two biggest causes of biodiversity loss (8) with 1 million different species threatened with extinction.
-(9)
+(9) Beef and soy production (for animal feed) are the largest drivers of deforestation.

+- Freshwater use: intensive animal agriculture requires vast quantities of freshwater to produce feed crops and for drinking water for animals.
+The production of grain to feed animals is implicated in the depletion of vital aquifers, such as the Ogallala aquifer in the High Plains region of the U.S. (10) - Biosphere integrity: as a driving force of land-system change, animal agriculture also contributes to the loss of biodiversity.
+Overexploitation and agriculture are the two biggest causes of biodiversity loss (11) with 1 million different species threatened with extinction.
+(12)